Leo Lion Foundation

 - Working with SEND populations in the UK

-Note: Building awareness through shared board members, sector events where trustees are active (construction, housing, education, international development), or through existing partner organizations may create potential pathways, but there is no guarantee of consideration and organizations should not expect to receive invitations.
+Note: Building awareness through shared board members, sector events where trustees are active (construction, housing, education, international development), or through existing partner organisations may create potential pathways, but there is no guarantee of consideration and organisations should not expect to receive invitations.

 Decision Timeline